itsjustaplayer/speedracercandytracks/README.md

-# 🏎️ Speed Racer: Candy Tracks
+# 🏎️ Speed Racer: Candy Tracks EXPANDED
 ![Banner](assets/images/47.png)
-*A restoration and preservation project for the lost-media Speed Racer Shockwave game*
+*A expansion and QOL project for the lost-media Speed Racer Shockwave game*

 ---

-# WARNING!!
-# THE LOGIN SYSTEM IS NOT FUNCTIONAL, PLAY THE GAME BY GOING IN DEMO MODE
----

 ## 📖 Overview
-**Speed Racer: Candy Tracks** is a restoration and preservation project based on *Topps’ Candy Tracks*, an Adobe Shockwave 3D racing game developed by **Blit Interactive** in 2008.
+**Speed Racer: Candy Tracks EXPANDED** is a modification expansionist project based on *Topps’ Candy Tracks*, an Adobe Shockwave 3D racing game developed by **Blit Interactive** in 2008.

 When the *Speed Racer* movie promotion ended, the game was stripped of its original *Speed Racer* assets and branding, leaving behind only a generic “Candy Tracks” version.
-This project aims to **restore the missing media, assets, and functionality** to recreate the authentic *Speed Racer* experience as it existed during its original release.
+This project aims to expand upon the Preservation mod, by readding functionality such as the login system, using a web-server, add more speed racer cars, more speed racer tracks, all fitting the overall art style.

 ---

 ## 🎯 Goals
-- 🏁 Restore original *Speed Racer* textures, sounds, and 3D models
+- 🎯 Restore original *Speed Racer* textures, sounds, and 3D models
-- 🎨 Restore missing UI elements and branding
-- 🧩 Preserve gameplay behavior and physics accurately
-- 🕹️ Archive the project for historical and educational purposes
+- 🎯 Add all the 2008 Movie Speed Racer tracks like: Thunderhead Raceway, Fuji Helexicon, Cosmopolis Grand Prix and etc.
+- 🎯 Add OSTs and special effects
+- 🎯 Add functional multiplayer.

 ---